Roboy/autonomous_driving_src/README.md

 - it is recommended to build with catkin build

 #### pointcloud to laserscan
 [Pointcloud_to_Laserscan](http://wiki.ros.org/pointcloud_to_laserscan) converts a 3D Point Cloud into a 2D laser scan.
-Make sure you get the version for kinetic when building (Switch branches!).
+Make sure you get the version for kinetic before building (Switch branches!).

 Make sure you set the Params in the launch-file located at
 ```